 The Tennessean is just the latest to describe her as “an old soul,” noting, “Onstage, this soul’s presence is commanding and her singing voice authentic and folksy.”
-While her youth might remind many of Taylor Swift, a more apt comparison would be to artists including Dolly Parton, Alison Krauss or members of the Carter Family.
+While her youth might remind many of Taylor Swift, a more apt comparison would be to artists such as Dolly Parton, Alison Krauss or members of the Carter Family.

 Her parents filled the house with music by Buddy Miller, Johnny and June Carter Cash and Emmylou Harris, and her musical tastes were formed.
 Those influences served as a foundation on which she built her own sound.
 “It’s kind of what came out,” she says of her sound.
 “I always loved that music and I thought, ‘That’s what I wanted to play.
 This is what I want to do.’”

 EmiSunshine’s career moves will be dictated not by opportunities, but integrity.
+She knows who she is and what she wants her music to be, and her parents remain committed to ensuring that her wishes are not compromised in any way.
 After coming off a year where many of her dreams came true, Emi is quickly creating new dreams and plans.
-But her ultimate goal remains the same: “I just want everybody to know who I am."
+But her ultimate goal remains the same: “I just want everybody to know who I am.

 “When I come up with a melody, I just put some chords together, and it turns into a song.”